oddballteam/vets-api/README.md

 You should then be able to navigate to [http://localhost:3000/v0/status](http://localhost:3000/v0/status) in your browser and start interacting with the API.
-Changes to the source in your local directory will be reflected automatically via a docker volume mount, just as they would be when running rails directly.
+Changes to the source in your local directory will be reflected automatically via a docker volume mount, just as they would be when running `rails` directly.

-The [Makefile](https://github.com/department-of-veterans-affairs/vets-api/blob/master/Makefile) has shortcuts for many common development tasks.
-You can still run manual [docker-compose commands](https://docs.docker.com/compose/), but the following tasks have been aliased to speed development:
+The [Makefile](https://github.com/department-of-veterans-affairs/vets-api/blob/master/Makefile) has shortcuts for  common development tasks.
+You can still run manual [`docker-compose` commands](https://docs.docker.com/compose/), but the following tasks have aliases to speed development:

 ### Running tests
 - `make spec` - Run the entire test suite via the docker image (alias for `rspec spec`).
-Test coverage statistics are in `coverage/index.html` or in [CodeClimate](https://codeclimate.com/github/department-of-veterans-affairs/vets-api/code)
+Test coverage statistics are in `coverage/index.html` or in [CodeClimate](https://codeclimate.com/github/department-of-veterans-affairs/vets-api/code), note this doesn't run spec files found in module subfolders.
-- `make guard` - Run the guard test server that reruns your tests after files are saved.
+- `make guard` - Run the `guard` test server that reruns tests after it detects filechanges.
 Useful for TDD!

 ### Running linters